rezervemoney/gitbooks/how-to-capture-1-million-eth/risks.md

 ### **Financing and Refinancing Risks**

 Financing and refinancing risks are another critical consideration.
-MicroStrategy often funded purchases through convertible debt with low or zero coupons, betting that its stock price would stay high enough for conversion to equity.&#x20;
+MicroStrategy often funded purchases through convertible debt with low or zero coupons, betting that its stock price would stay high enough for conversion to equity.

 When market sentiment shifts, this option becomes less viable, and maturities or put dates can force large cash outlays at the worst possible moment.
 For RZR, any debt-funded ETH acquisition strategy would need careful maturity matching to avoid forced sales.